 According to DrEd.com, anxiety is usually the primary contributing factor to premature ejaculation.
 The anxiety symptoms may be caused by a fear of not being able to perform to the liking of the partner the man is having sex with.

 In some cases, anxiety may be caused by a fear of being found out – this is often the case where a man is having sex with someone where another person may walk in on them.
-Being overly excited about the moment, which is often the case during the first few sexual encounters a man experience, can also cause premature ejaculation.
+Being overly excited about the moment, which is often the case during the first few sexual encounters a man experiences, can also cause premature ejaculation.

 Psychological factors are not the only issues that may cause this particular ejaculatory disorder to develop in men.
-A common physical cause of premature ejaculation is hypersensitivity experience on the penis’s skin.
+A common physical cause of premature ejaculation is the hypersensitivity experience on the penis’s skin.
 Due to the skin of the man’s penis being over sensitive, he may ejaculate quickly after he penetrates his partner.

-Even though some potential causes of premature ejaculation has been identified to date, men should realize that this particular sexual issue is still somewhat misunderstood by experts in the field of sexual health and erectile function.
+Even though some potential causes of premature ejaculation have been identified to date, men should realize that this particular sexual issue is still somewhat misunderstood by experts in the field of sexual health and erectile function.

-The exact reason why men experience premature ejaculation under certain conditions are not completely understood yet, but research is being conducted to assist with offering more accurate information on the causes, which might also contribute to better approaches to treating the disorder.
+The exact reason why men experience premature ejaculation under certain conditions is not completely understood yet, but research is being conducted to assist with offering more accurate information on the causes, which might also contribute to better approaches to treating the disorder.

 How Is Premature Ejaculation Treated?

 Premature ejaculation is not only a sexual problem that causes issues with a man’s ability to perform well during sexual intercourse, but its effects can also extend towards the affected man’s relationship.